Niall Guthrie: 2018 Gold Coast Commonwealth Games

+Injury

 Guthrie missed the Tokyo Olympics in 2021 due to a neck injury.
 She was named in the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham.
 She won a bronze medal at the event.
 She also won a silver medal at the Rugby World Cup Sevens in Cape Town.

 Guthrie played in her final tournament for the Black Ferns Sevens at the 2023 France Women's Sevens in May 2023.

 Super Rugby Aupiki

 Guthrie signed with the Blues Women for the 2024 Super Rugby Aupiki season.

 Rugby League

 In 2023, Guthrie signed a two-year deal with the Gold Coast Titans in the NRLW.
 She is also part of the Samoa squad taking part in the 2023 Pacific Rugby League Championships.